thoughts-cell/thoughts-cell/README.md

 ### Hi there 👋
 ##  WELCOME TO MY PROFILE .
-- 🌱 I’m currently learning Golang and Data Structure
+- 🌱 I’m currently learning Golang
 <!--
 **thoughts-cell/thoughts-cell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.